Genetics graduates can find work within the health service and scientific research but further study at Masters or PhD level is also a popular choice

 • recording, analysis and interpretation of masses of scientific data

-• logical thinking, numeracy and computing skills
+• logical and critical thinking

 • awareness of current issues and ethical debates